sphinx-doc/sphinx/doc/man/sphinx-build.rst

 Environment Variables
 ---------------------

-The :program:`sphinx-build` refers following environment variables:
+The :program:`sphinx-build` refers to the following environment variables:

 .. describe:: MAKE